oddstream/gosol/README.md

 * Stock only has face down cards

-* A game is RELAXED when some constraint (usually, which card you can place in an empty tableau) has been removed.

 * A game is EASY when the deal has been 'fixed', usually by moving Aces to the foundations, or shuffling Kings or Aces in the tableaux.

 ![Screenshot](https://github.com/oddstream/gosol/blob/7152668f4b5053a1d438981e9d4564624616da6a/screenshots/Klondike.png)